maticnetwork/matic-cli/README.md

 - install `express-cli` and `matic-cli` locally with command `npm i`

 Instructions to run `express-cli`.
-Firs off, you need to `--init` terraform on your local machine, by executing the following command.
+For the list of commands, please run `express-cli --help` First off, you need to `--init` terraform on your local machine, by executing the following command.
 - `./bin/express-cli --init`
   - Initializes terraform and creates some git-ignored files locally.
 This step is mandatory before running any other command.
 Then, a remote devnet can be created with the `--start` command, as follows.